Sheila P. Sanders, MD

 Elham Ghahari, MD, will be joining the UK Glaucoma Service in the fall of 2022.
 She completed medical school and ophthalmology residency training at the Tehran University of Medical Sciences.
 Her first glaucoma fellowship was completed at Shahid Beheshti University of Medical Sciences in Tehran, Iran, followed by additional cornea and glaucoma research.
 She recently completed a second glaucoma fellowship at Shiley Eye Institute at UC San Diego Health, California.
 Dr. Ghahari’s clinical focus is on the medical and surgical management of adult and childhood glaucoma.
 She is actively engaged in clinical research and has presented nationally and internationally.
 She has co-authored over 50 peer-reviewed articles and several book chapters.
 She is an active reviewer for many top tier journals.

 Dr. Ghahari’s research interests include the development of personalized glaucoma treatment regimens and the role of novel glaucoma imaging in detecting and monitoring disease progression, especially at advanced stages of the disease.

 Director, Pediatric Ophthalmology Service

-John Franklin, MD, is a native of Western Kentucky and obtained his undergraduate degree in biochemistry from the University of Louisville.
-He continued at U of L for both his medical degree and residency training in ophthalmology, then completed a fellowship in pediatric ophthalmology at Washington University in St. Louis.
+John Franklin, MD, is a native of Western Kentucky.
+He obtained his undergraduate degree in biochemistry from the University of Louisville, where he also earned his medical degree and completed residency training in ophthalmology.
+He then completed a fellowship in pediatric ophthalmology at Washington University in St. Louis.
 Dr. Franklin has a special interest in treating pediatric glaucoma, and for the past several years has been the only pediatric ophthalmologist in the state to treat this condition.